 Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.11851/8153

-Title: CACTUS: A Digital Tool for Quality Assurance, Education and Evaluation in Surgical Pathology
+Title: Cactus: a Digital Tool for Quality Assurance, Education and Evaluation in Surgical Pathology

 Authors: Aksaç, Alper